Under Review/Working Papers (selected)

 This study revisits the well-established claim that institutions sanctioning discrimination spur entrepreneurial entry.
 We propose that the effect of such institutions on entrepreneurship depends crucially on whether discrimination originates on the demand or the supply side of the entrepreneurial process.
 The benefits of antidiscrimination institutions in the context of entry are usually based on the study of demand-side discrimination, or bias that arises when prospective entrepreneurs face discrimination by key resource providers for a new venture (i.e., investors, banks, prospective employers).
 We hypothesize the opposite effect on the supply side, or when prospective entrepreneurs face discrimination in paid employment.
 Using evidence from the enactment of LGBT employment antidiscrimination laws, we show that laws to reduce employer discrimination deter entry into entrepreneurship because they increase the appeal of paid employment relative to entrepreneurship.
 Despite the reduction in the rates of entrepreneurship, however, new ventures’ growth orientation increases because antidiscrimination institutions motivate the pursuit of higher-potential opportunities.

-Wage Inequality and Entrepreneurship: The Indirect Effect of Incumbents
+Wage Inequality and Entrepreneurship: The Role of Incumbent Firms

 with Francesco Castellaneta and Raffaele Conti (authors listed alphabetically)